SoorajChandran/school-of-life/index.md

 ## School of life

-Curated resources to learn essential life skills in multiple languages.
+Curated free resources to learn essential life skills in multiple languages.
 (Work in progress)